cloudmesh-community/book/chapters/devops/puppet.md

 * When installation completes, transfer the installer and the pe.conf file located at/etc/puppetlabs/enterprise/conf.d/ to the next server.

+:o: this can be done differently

 #### Install using console

+:o: what is a split instalation

 In a split installation, after installing master and PuppetDB, are ready to install from console.